-The processor and heat sink are installed together as part of a processor-heat-sink-module (PHM) assembly.
+Processors are in the compute system boards that are accessed from the front of the server.
+The processor and heat sink are removed together as part of a processor-heat-sink-module (PHM) assembly.
 PHM installation requires a Torx T30 driver.

 Each processor socket must always contain a cover or a PHM.
 When removing or installing a PHM, protect empty processor sockets with a cover.

 Do not touch the processor socket or processor contacts.
 Processor-socket contacts are very fragile and easily damaged.
 Contaminants on the processor contacts, such as oil from your skin, can cause connection failures.

 Remove and install only one PHM at a time.
 If the system board supports multiple processors, install the PHMs starting with the first processor socket.

 Do not allow the thermal grease on the processor or heat sink to come in contact with anything.
 Contact with any surface can compromise the thermal grease, rendering it ineffective.
 Thermal grease can damage components, such as electrical connectors in the processor socket.
 Do not remove the grease cover from a heat sink until you are instructed to do so.

 - Thermal grease can stay functional on the heat sink for two years.
 When installing a new heat sink, make sure to check the manufacturing date to ensure the thermal grease is still functioning.
 If the date is over two years ago, replace the thermal grease to avoid seating issues.

 PHMs are keyed for the socket where they can be installed and for their orientation in the socket.